Having the ability to send money as quickly and easily as possible is essential in modern life – both for individuals and businesses.

-What Info Do I Need For An EFT?
+What Info Do I Need to Send an EFT?

-If you’re making a P2P transfer to someone you trust, e-transfer is super convenient.
-All you require is the persons name and contact details – but this service is not available internationally.
+If you’re making a P2P transfer to someone you know, e-transfer is incredibly convenient.
+All you require is the person’s name and contact details – but these transactions cannot be international.

-Our international business payment service allows you to send money to over 150 countries worldwide within 1 business day, for as little as $5!
+Here at Remitr, we specialize in online business payments.
+With us, you can send money to over 150 countries worldwide in 1-2 business days, for as little as $5!

 You also get access to the most competitive exchange rates going, so not only do you save on fees, you avoid being ripped off by poor FX rates.